-MINUTES OF MEETING DECEMBER 3, 2020
+DRAFT MEETING MINUTES - DECEMBER 3, 2020

-The District of Columbia Board of Ethics and Government Accountability held a meeting on December 3, 2020 at 12:00 p.m.
+The District of Columbia Board of Ethics and Government Accountability held a meeting on December 3, 2020 at 12:00 a.m.
 The meeting was held remotely via WebEx.
 The Board's Chairperson Norma Hutcheson participated as well as Board Members Charles Nottingham, Felice Smith, Melissa Tucker, and Darrin Sobin.
-Questions about the meeting may be directed to bega@dc.gov.
+These draft minutes must be approved by the Board.
+Full meeting minutes will be posted after the next Board meeting.